EmmanuelleB985/Scientific-Computing/documentation/source/doc.rst

 .. image:: ../source/data/Convergence_Schaeffer.png

-We observe that Nedler-Mead and BFGS converge faster towards the global minimum than PSO if the initial guess is close to the global minimum.
+We observe that Nelder-Mead (direct derivative free algorithm) and BFGS (gradient-based method) converge faster towards the global minimum than PSO if the initial guess is close to the global minimum.
 Otherwise, it gets stuck in a local minimum (Figure 2a).

 Parameter tuning
 ---------------------
 * Population size

 The algorithm works well for a small number of particles n=10.

 * Weight factor